Revingbell/my-twitch-tools/README.md

 ### Add video and sound files
 Put all video files in the `videos` folder, and all sounds in the `sounds` folder.

-### Reference commands
+### Parametrize the program
 Open the file `myTwitchVideoAndSoundEditor.html` with your preferred web browser (Tested on Firefox).

 #### Global Parameters
 ![image](https://user-images.githubusercontent.com/17751686/128336117-d0a7a07d-1f85-469d-af53-374cd0847b49.png)
 - `Chat User` : can be your stream account, or an account you created specifically for your bot.
 This parameter is required for Bot Commands.